Security Engineering in IIIf, Part II -- Shadowing the IIIf: Flightradar

 Therefore, there is a leakage of confidential critical information of the positions to a visible output.
-In order to specify and potentially provably exclude this security issue, we need to first add an explicit way to express security.
-We do this next by introducing security labels to the infrastructure specification.
+In order to specify and potentially provably exclude this security issue, it is necessary to first add an explicit way to express security.
+This is done next by introducing security labels to the infrastructure specification.